jaywhj/mkdocs-document-dates/README.md

 - The above actions are fully automated without any manual intervention, applicable to any environment, and have been tested and validated in Git-less environments, CI/CD environments (e.g., GitHub Actions), one-person collaborations, multi-person collaborations, etc

 ## Development Stories (Optional)

+A dispensable, insignificant little plug-in, friends who have nothing to do can take a look \^\_\^

+- **Origin**:
+    - Because [mkdocs-git-revision-date-localized-plugin](https://github.com/timvink/mkdocs-git-revision-date-localized-plugin), a great project.
+When I used it at the end of 2024, I found that I couldn't use it locally because my mkdocs documentation was not included in git management, then I don't understand why not read the file system time, but to use the git time, and raised an issue to the author, but didn't get a reply for about a week (the author had a reply later, nice guy, I guess he was busy at the time), and then I thought, there is nothing to do during the Chinese New Year, and now AI is so hot, why not with the help of the AI try it out for myself, it was born, born in February 2025
+- **Iteration**:
+    - After development, I understood why not use filesystem time, because files will be rebuilt when they go through git checkout or clone, resulting in the loss of original timestamp information, and there are many solutions:
+    - Method 1: Use the last git commit time as the last update time, and the first git commit time as the creation (there is a margin of error, but it's acceptable), mkdocs-git-revision-date-localized-plugin does this
+    - Method 2: You can cache the original time, and then read the cache subsequently.
+The cache can be in Front Matter of the source document or in a separate file, I chose the latter.
+Existing in the Front Matter is very reasonable and simple, but this will modify the source content of the document, although it doesn't have any impact on the body, but I still want to ensure the originality of the data!
+- **Difficulty**:
+    1. When to read and store raw time?
+This is just a plugin for mkdocs, with very limited access and permissions, mkdocs provides only build and serve, so in case a user commits directly without executing build or serve (e.g., when using a CI/CD build system), then you won't be able to retrieve the time information of the file, not to mention caching it!
+        - Let's take a straight shot: the Git Hooks mechanism was found, prompted by the AI, which can trigger a custom script when a specific action occurs, such as every time commit is performed
+    2. How can I ensure that a single cache file does not conflict when collaborating with multi-person?
+        - My solution: use JSONL (JSON Lines) instead of JSON, and with the merge strategy 'merge=union'
+- **Improve**:
+    - Since it has been re-developed, it will be designed in the direction of **excellent products**, and the pursuit of the ultimate **ease of use, simplicity and personalization**
+        - Ease of use: don't let users do things manually if you can, e.g., auto-install Git Hooks, auto-cache, auto-commit, provide customized templates, etc
+        - Simplicity: no unnecessary configurations, the less the simpler, e.g. git account information, repo information, etc., are not required
+        - Personalization: almost everything can be customized, whether it's icons, styles, themes, or features, it's all fully customizable
+    - In addition, it has good compatibility and extensibility, and works well in WIN7, mobile devices, old Safari, etc
+- **The Last Secret**:
+    - I'm not a programmer, my main job is marketing, can you believe it?
+(Feel free to leave a comment)